Image of the Ou-Uetsu Shinkansen route

 Kyushu Trans-Kyushu ShinkansenOita CityKumamoto City

-Of the master plan routes, the only one for which a development plan was decided was the Chuo Shinkansen, in 2011.
-Construction is underway as a Shinkansen that will use a superconducting linear motor car and run at a maximum speed of 500 km/h.
+Of the basic planned routes, only the Chuo Shinkansen had its development plan decided in 2011.
+Construction is underway for this Shinkansen line, which will utilize superconducting maglev trains capable of traveling at a maximum speed of 500 km/h.

 The Ministry of Land, Infrastructure, Transport and Tourism has created a diagram that visually summarizes the contents of Tables 1 to 3, so we will quote it here.
 The white lines in the diagram are the basic plan routes (only the Chuo Shinkansen is shown in brown).
 It is difficult to imagine a society in which all of the white line routes are realized, but at least the plans announced by the Ministry of Transport in the 1970s envisioned such a world